Ross Sea Region:

 Views of the Admiralty Range herald your arrival (subject to local ice conditions) at Cape Adare, at the tip of the Ross Sea, the site of the largest Adelie penguin rookery in Antarctica.
 Blanketing the large flat spit that forms the cape is the huge rookery - an absolutely staggering sight.
 Surrounded by a sea of penguins, you will find Borchgrevink's Hut, built during the first expedition to winter over on the Antarctic continent in 1899.
 It is a fascinating relic of the "Heroic Age" of Antarctic exploration.

 The enormous Admiralty Range heralds your arrival at Cape Hallett, near the head of the Ross Sea.
 The scenery here is wild and spectacular.
 Giant glaciers course their way down from the interior to discharge their icy load.
+Land at an abandoned base site, now home to large numbers of Adelie penguins and Weddell seals.

 Terra Nova Bay